popoolasubomi/Twitter/README.md

 The following **required** functionality is completed:

-- [x ] User sees app icon in home screen and styled launch screen
+- [x] User sees app icon in home screen and styled launch screen
 - [x] User can sign in using OAuth login flow
 - [x] User can Logout
 - [x] User can view last 20 tweets from their home timeline